Username2481632/QuoteFinder/README.md

-# Social Comparison Finder
+# Quote Finder

-Extract paragraphs containing social comparisons from text using a local language model.
+Extract paragraphs containing specific content from text using a local language model.
 Supports both HTML files (like Huckleberry Finn) and TXT files (like The Odyssey).

 ## Setup